-Birgit Lessmann1, Yongjie Wang1, Melanie Bergmann2, Tanja Kämpfe1 and Tim W. Nattkemper1 1Applied Neuroinformatics Group, University of Bielefeld, Bielefeld, Germany 2Alfred-Wegener-Institute for Polar- and Marine Research, Bremerhaven, Germany
+Birgit Lessmann, Yongjie Wang, Melanie Bergmann, Tanja Kämpfe and Tim W. Nattkemper Applied Neuroinformatics Group, University of Bielefeld, Bielefeld, Germany Alfred-Wegener-Institute for Polar- and Marine Research, Bremerhaven, Germany

-Introduction Results In 1999: Launch of the first and only deep-sea long-term observatory beyond the polar circle, HAUSGARTEN (eastern Fram Strait) [1] Purpose: To achieve an understanding of the abundance and spatial distribution of organisms → assess the effects of global change.
-Acquisition of a large quantity of underwater footage Evaluation procedure divide dataset into 5 subsets use 4 subsets for training, the remaining subset for testing five evaluation steps, each subset is used once as testing set → Five Fold Cross Validation the classifier is tested with the training set \rightarrow visual analysis is very labour-intensive and time-consuming and evaluated by classifying the images of the testing set
+Introduction Results • In 1999: Launch of the first and only deep-sea long-term observatory beyond the polar circle, Evaluation procedure HAUSGARTEN (eastern Fram Strait) [1] Purpose: To achieve an understanding of the abundance and spatial distribution of organisms divide dataset into 5 subsetsuse 4 subsets for training, the remaining subset for testing → assess the effects of global change.
+Acquisition of a large quantity of underwater footage five evaluation steps, each subset is used once as testing set → Five Fold Cross Validation the classifier is tested with the training set $\rightarrow$ visual analysis is very labour-intensive and time-consuming • New approach: Application of machine learning algorithms for the automatic analysis of the and evaluated by classifying the images of the testing set